 Sex-Link chickens are hybrid chickens that are gender-identifiable at any age.
 Put simply, the males are colored or feathered differently than the females, even as chicks.
 There are many different kinds of Sex-Link chickens but most fit into two main categories: Red/Gold Sex-links and Black Sex-Links.

 Note: Sex-Links are different from Autosex chickens.
-The only difference is that Autosex chickens will breed true.
-Sex-Links do not breed true (i.e. if two sex-links are bred together, they will not necessarily produce sex-linked offspring).
+The only difference is that Autosex chickens breed true.
+Sex-Links are hybrids and do not breed true (i.e. if two sex-links are bred together, they will not necessarily produce sex-linked offspring.
+However, if two autosex chickens are bred together, they will produce like offspring).
 A good example of an Autosex chicken is the Barred Plymouth Rock.
-A male Barred Rock chick is lighter and as an oblong or splotchy, white spot on his head.
+As a chick, a male Barred Rock is lighter and as an oblong or splotchy, white spot on his head.
 A female Barred Rock chick is darker and has an even, circular spot on her head.

-Red/Golden Sex-links are produced by crossing a red/brown male (such as a New Hampshire or Rhode Island Red) with a white female (Such as a Leghorn, Plymouth Rock or Delaware).
+Red/Golden Sex-links are produced by crossing a red/brown male (such as a New Hampshire or Rhode Island Red) with a white female that has the silver gene (Such as a Leghorn, Plymouth Rock or Delaware).
 The male offspring are predominantly white and the female offspring are red with white markings or a white base color.

 Black Sex-links are produced by crossing a red male (like a New Hampshire or Rhode Island Red) with a barred female (usually Barred Plymouth Rock).
 The male offspring turn out barred and the female offspring turn out black (often with red/gold markings around the neck/chest).